10 Future Trends

 - Language barriers are broken – English is only the 4th most spoken language in the world.
 Through real-time machine translation you now speak and understand the rest.
 The volume of information you have at available will drastically increase through this.
 Small businesses can now operate globally.

-- Information overload & dependency – faced with more information that you could possibly imagine people will face new challenges of how to cope.
-Some will thrive in this new sea of unlimited potential while other will face serious mental collapse.
+- Information overload & dependency – faced with more information than you could possibly imagine people will face new challenges of how to cope.
+Some will thrive in this new sea of unlimited potential while others will face serious mental collapse.
 There will be those who choose to disconnect entirely.

 - Viruses are no more – with the majority of software provided as a service (SaaS) viruses which plagued Windows users will be a thing of the past.
 However, new even more dangerous and sophisticated threats will emerge with personal data stored in the cloud a prime target.

-- Social homogenisation – spurred on by technology, globalisation take an every stronger hold on social norms.
+- Social homogenisation – spurred on by technology, globalisation takes an ever stronger hold on social norms.
 It becomes a cognitive and social culture, not a geographic one, which relies heavily on the notion of information and knowledge exchange in a complex web of relationships.

 - Man-machine distinction blurs – the line between humans and machines begins to lessen.
 Old concepts of pre-net existence will seem foreign to our children who will liken the change to the Age of Enlightenment when mankind made a seismic shift in the way we live and ultimately exist.